jacobnguyen-cs/abs-smart-buoy/README.md

 ## Setting Up Services on AWS Elastic Container Services
 Follow this guide to setup the application load balancer with AWS ECS Fargate: \
 [https://www.youtube.com/watch?v=gVTdcR5bdUk](https://www.youtube.com/watch?v=gVTdcR5bdUk) \
-**Note:** Each microservice has its own application load balancer \
+**Note:** Each microservice has its own application load balancer
 ## UNFINISHED
 ### Decryption Service Over Satellite
 https://github.com/jacobnguyen-cs/abs-smart-buoy/blob/f2da6becd3c86c476988b15fad14c02cacf3df2c/decryption-service/run.py#L27-L46
 In this code snippet from the run.py file in the decryption-service directory, the ST2100 message is first decoded, decrypted, and then routed to the proper microservice.
-When testing the messages coming from the IGWS2 Gateway, the team concluded that this is the proper way to initially check if the "from-mobile" message is a system response or a data point sent by the Raspberry Pi.
+When testing the messages coming from the IGWS2, the team concluded that this is the proper way to initially check if the "from-mobile" message is a system response or a data point sent by the Raspberry Pi.
 It should also be noted that the encryption/decryption service is using symmetric key encryption, as the buoy will be operating remotely with no proper way to use asymmetric key encryption.
+### IGWS2 Data Flow